Last updated on

 Again, Pranamaya Kosha cannot justify why and how consciousness is shaped?
 It requires another Kosha.
 Many human beings live on this consciousness level.
 This is Manonmaya Kosha.

 Manonmaya Kosha is the sheath of ‘memories’.
 These memories are present in an accumulated form which we will see in the next section.
 The memories are in the form of Karma and Samskara.
 Karma is accumulated in various births however Samskara gets accumulated in this birth itself.
 These Karmas and Samskaras need to be taken care of before, so that, one understands the reality of Vijnanamaya Kosha.
 Human beings are called ‘Manushya’ because the consciousness of humans lies only in the memories.
 The Karmic memories and Samskaric memories are always hidden and manifest only when the proper time comes.
 Why?
 Let’s see below.

 Four: Vijnanamaya Kosha, the intelligence unit of the five Koshas

 The Vijnanamaya Kosha is the intelligence itself.
-This Kosha decides, on which time, where and how the memories should manifest so that the Karma and Samskara gets fulfilled.
+This Kosha decides, on which time, where, and how the memories should manifest so that the Karma and Samskara get fulfilled.
 The intelligence however remains enveloped within the satisfaction only.
 Unless the person gets satisfied to do some work, he/she never does that.
-So bringing satisfaction is necessary to fulfil the Karma and Samskara.
+So bringing satisfaction is necessary to fulfill the Karma and Samskara.
 This itself requires another level in the Pancha Koshas Theory.